Pathoschild/smapi-mod-dump/source/Item Research 'n' Spawn/ItemResearchSpawner/README.md

 `Shift + LMB` - delete an item or sell it

 ### Commands:
-__In-game only, menu must be opened at least once!__
+__In-game only, recommended to open menu at least once!__
+(Add "/" if use from game itself)
 ```
+rns_get_key //logs active item unique key

-research_unlock_all //unlock all items (in-game only, menu must be opened at least once)
+rns_unlock_all //unlock all items (in-game only, menu must be opened at least once)

-research_unlock_active //unlock hotbar active item (in-game only, menu must be opened at least once)
+rns_unlock_active //unlock hotbar active item (in-game only, menu must be opened at least once)

-research_set_mode [0/1] //change mod mode to Spawn (0) or Buy (1)
+rns_set_mode [0/1] //change mod mode to Spawn (0) or Buy (1)

-research_set_price [0+] //change price for hotbar active item for "Buy" mode.
+rns_set_price [0+] //change price for hotbar active item for "Buy" mode.
 Price must be non-negative!

-research_reset_price //reset price for hotbar active item for "Buy" mode to initial values
+rns_reset_price //reset price for hotbar active item for "Buy" mode to initial values

+rns_dump_progression //get player(s) progression and saves into file(s)

+rns_load_progression //load and apply player(s) progression from file(s)

+rns_dump_pricelist //get custom pricelist and saves into file (only for host in multiplayer)

+rns_load_pricelist //load and apply custom pricelist from file (only for host in multiplayer)

+rns_dump_categories //get custom categories and saves into file (only for host in multiplayer)

-research_reload_prices //load prices from price-config.json file
+rns_load_categories //load and apply custom categories from file (only for host in multiplayer)
 ```

 ### Compatibility (at present):

-+ All platforms supported, but only working with __windows is guaranteed__
++ **All platforms supported** (MacOS not tested)
++ Singleplayer + multiplayer (not split screen)
 + Only keyboard + mouse (gamepad not tested)
 + **SMAPI 3.9.5** or later